Openreach: Criticism

-Since 2005, Openreach has been criticised for its broadband speeds and for what its critics regard as the decreasing competitiveness of the UK's internet infrastructure, A study conducted in 2015 found that the UK had lower average speeds than Sweden, Norway, the Netherlands, Switzerland, Finland, Denmark, the Czech Republic and Belgium, but higher average speeds than Germany, France, Italy and Spain.
-Openreach has also received a high number of customer complaints relating to poor service.
-It does not communicate directly with members of the public, but only with their service providers.
+Openreach has been criticised for its broadband speeds and for what its critics regard as the decreasing competitiveness of the UK's internet infrastructure.
+A study conducted in 2015 found that the UK had lower average speeds than Sweden, Norway, the Netherlands, Switzerland, Finland, Denmark, the Czech Republic and Belgium, but higher average speeds than Germany, France, Italy and Spain.
+More recent 2024 data shows this has now improved, with Ofcom reporting that 1Gbps capable fixed gigabit broadband networks had now reached 84% of premises (up from 78% in 2023).

-BT have been accused of abusing their Openreach monopoly, which generated almost 35% of operating profits in 2016, particularly by underinvesting in the UK's broadband infrastructure, charging high prices and providing poor customer service.
+Openreach has received a high number of customer complaints relating to poor service, stemming from new home installation delays.
+Openreach does not communicate with members of the public, who are required to liaise with their service providers.
+BT have been accused of abusing their Openreach monopoly, particularly by underinvesting in the UK's broadband infrastructure, charging high prices and providing poor customer service.

-In January 2016, a cross-party report by the British Infrastructure Group of MPs, working from data from the Office for National Statistics, found that around 5.7 million broadband customers in the UK had internet connections that did not reach Ofcom's acceptable minimum speed of 10Mbit/s.
+In January 2016, a cross-party report by the British Infrastructure Group of MPs, working from data from the Office for National Statistics, found that around 5.7 million broadband customers in the UK had internet connections that did not reach Ofcom's acceptable minimum speed of 10 Mbit/s.
 Around 3.5 million of the customers affected lived in rural areas.
-The Digital Economy Act 2017 originally included a proposal for a legal right to a minimum download speed but this was dropped before the bill became law.
-The government subsequently made a proposal for a universal service obligation (USO) granting remote households the right to request broadband speeds of at least 10Mbit/s.
-This was countered by an offer made by BT for Openreach to provide the infrastructure for 99% of UK premises to receive download speeds of at least 10Mbit/s by 2020, at a total cost of between £450 million and £600 million.
+The Digital Economy Act 2017 originally included a proposal for a legal right to a minimum download speed but this was dropped.
+The government subsequently made a proposal for a universal service obligation (USO) granting remote households the right to request broadband speeds of at least 10 Mbit/s.
+This was countered by an offer made by BT for Openreach to provide the infrastructure for 99% of UK premises to receive download speeds of at least 10 Mbit/s by 2020, at a total cost of between £450 million and £600 million.

 In March 2017 an investigation by Ofcom concluded that there were regulatory breaches at Openreach regarding the delivery of high-speed Ethernet cable services between January 2013 and December 2014.
 Contracts required compensation payments to be paid to other telecoms providers if the services were not delivered on time.
 However, Ofcom found that there had been a misuse of the terms of contracts allowing the compensation payments to be reduced.
 BT was fined £42 million and agreed to pay the telecoms providers involved as much as £300 million in compensation.